great-expectations/great_expectations/docs/how_to_guides/creating_and_editing_expectations/how_to_create_expectations_while_exploring_data_in_a_notebook_without_using_a_data_context.rst

 3. **Explore your data and add Expectations.**

-    All of the methods in step 1 will produce ``my_df``, a ``PandasDataAsset``. ``PandasDataAsset`` is a subclass of ``pandas.DataFrame``, which means that you can use all of pandas' normal methods on it.
+    Each of the methods in step 1 will produce ``my_df``, a ``PandasDataAsset``. ``PandasDataAsset`` is a subclass of ``pandas.DataFrame``, which means that you can use all of pandas' normal methods on it.

     .. code-block:: python

         my_df.head()
         my_df.Sex.value_counts()
-        my_df[my_df.Sex=="M"].head()
-        my_df.group_by(...)
+        my_df[my_df.Sex=="male"].head()
         # etc., etc.

-    In addition to these methods, ``my_df`` has access to a wide array of :ref:`Expectations` methods.
-(You can see the full list here.)
+    In addition, ``my_df`` has access to a wide array of Expectations.
+You can see the full list :ref:`here <Glossary of Expectations>`.
 By convention, every Expectation method name starts with the name ``expect_...``, so you can quickly access the full list with tab-based autocomplete:

     .. image:: ../../images/expectation_autocomplete.gif

     |

-    When you invoke an Expectation, it will immediately evaluate against your data and return a dictionary containing the result and a list of exceptions.
-This instant feedback helps you zero in on exceptions very quickly, taking a lot of the pain and guesswork out of data exploration.
+    When you invoke an Expectation, it will immediately be validated against your data.
+The returned object will contain the result and a list of exceptions.
+This instant feedback helps you zero in on exceptions very quickly, taking a lot of the guesswork out of data exploration.

     .. image:: ../../images/expectation_notebook_interactive_loop.gif

     |

     Hint: it's common to encounter data issues where most cases match, but you can't guarantee 100% adherence.
 In these cases, consider using a ``mostly`` parameter.
-This parameter is an option for all <Expectations that are applied on a row-by-row basis>, and allows you to build wiggle room into your data validation.
+This parameter is an option for all Expectations that are applied on a row-by-row basis, and allows you to control the level of wiggle room you want built into your data validation.

     .. figure:: ../../images/interactive_mostly.gif